mousepawmedia/devdocs/network/source/network/phabricator.rst

 Be aware, others can also subscribe you to notifications.
 You should only subscribe someone to an object if you require their attention or input on it.

+If you want to stay subscribed to an object, but don't want Notifications, you can click :guilabel:`Mute Notifications`.
+(This is helpful, for example, if you created the object, but don't want to keep getting emails about it.)

 .. _phab_flags:

 Flags